TokynBlast/pyTGM/README.md

 file.read.line(name, line=0)
 file.read.char(name, character_num)
 ```
-It is file.read.document, instead of file.document,
+It is file.read.document, instead of file.document,<br>
 because I have to make the code for file manipulation.